Pre-planning Schema Migrations

 Overview

-- Reviewed and approved interactively by a human.
+- Manual review and approval by a human

 --auto-approve

-flag, though this may be risky in a production database. - Auto-reviewed based on the lint-review policy, which requires human review only if the linter detects issues. or errors.
+flag, though this may be risky in a production database - Automatic approval based on the lint-review policy, which requires human review only if the linter detects issues or errors

 These options depend on the database state and cannot predict whether the migration will succeed, fail, or abort.